Further your career, change direction or return to work through part-time study

 - Your course intensity

-The loan is paid directly into your bank account two weeks after the start of each term.
+The loan is paid direct to your bank account two weeks after the start of each term.
 You have to pay back the loan.
 You can apply for a maintenance loan as a distance learning student if you can't attend your course in person because of a disability.
 See the Gov.uk website for details of financial help for part-time students.

 Flexible study options